FACULTY & CANDIDATES

 - Applicants who are concurrently applying to the adult program at BPSI, to enter the Joint Adult, Child and Adolescent Training track.

-- Current Candidates and Graduates of the adult psychoanalytic training programs at BPSI, PINE, and the Massachusetts Institute for Psychoanalysis , to enter the Child and Adolescent Training track for Adult Candidates and Graduates.
+- Current Candidates and Graduates of the adult psychoanalytic training programs at BPSI, PINE, and the Massachusetts Institute for Psychoanalysis, or an IPA-Affiliated Institute, to enter the Child and Adolescent Training track for Adult Candidates and Graduates.

 BPSI Candidates enjoy the full benefits the BPSI Community has to offer:

-- Child Candidates are invited to participate in the BPSI Child Community, committees, academic lectures, member seminars, our film discussion series “Off the Couch,” and a wide array of other programs.
+- Child Candidates are invited to participate in the BPSI Child Community, committees, academic lectures, member seminars, BPSI Reads, and a wide array of other programs.

 - Candidates are supported by BPSI Members and Child faculty to become psychoanalytic educators, and may apply to become Child faculty after graduation.

-- Advanced Candidates may teach Child-related courses in BPSI’s Program in Psychoanalytic Studies, offering multidisciplinary psychoanalytic courses to the broader community and, in some instances, in the psychotherapy training programs.
+- Advanced Candidates may teach Child-related courses in BPSI’s Explorations in Mind program, offering multidisciplinary psychoanalytic courses to the broader community and, in some instances, in the psychotherapy training programs.

-- Attend and participate in all child related scientific meetings; most notably the Beata Rank Lecture and the Visiting Child Analyst Workshops.
+- Attend and participate in all child related programs; most notably the Beata Rank Lecture and Child Clinical Nights.

 - Candidates who are in Adult Training or have graduated from BPSI and PINE have the opportunity to become active members of the national (APsaA), and international (IPA) psychoanalytic community.
 Child candidates also have opportunities to present at national and international meetings.